 We recognise through our Design & Technology curriculum that subject-specific vocabulary is important for children to engage in the process of designing, making and cooking.
 This will also support their knowledge and understanding of the subject and themes.
 When planning our themes, the vocabulary required to succeed is identified, planned and modelled within our lessons.

 We intend that our Design & Technology curriculum demonstrates our school values and gives our children opportunities to live and practise our 6 values through engaging with all aspects of Design Technology.

 What Design & Technology Looks Like at Thorpe Willoughby

-Our Key Stage 1 & 2 Design Technology curriculum is developed around the Primary National Curriculum, England.
+Our Key Stage 1 & 2 Design & Technology curriculum is developed around the Primary National Curriculum, England.
 Design & Technology skills are explicitly taught through our half-termly themes.
-For example in Key Stage 1, the theme ‘Building our Future’, children will design and make a stable structure that can’t be blown away by the Big Bad Wolf.
-Our theme, ‘Planet Earth’, for Lower Key Stage 2 focuses on designing and making a mini greenhouse to grow our own herbs to support subsequent cooking and nutrition projects.
+For example in Key Stage 1, the theme ‘Boom, Bang and Bash’, children will design and make a vehicle to put out a fire.
+Our theme, ‘Healthy Body, Healthy Mind’, for Lower Key Stage 2 focuses on designing and making a healthy packed lunch.
 In Upper Key Stage 2, our ‘One Person can Change the World’ theme gives children opportunities to design and make an alarmed product, inspired by our whole class novel Stormbreaker.